 Welcome to the First-Year Residential Experience (FYRE) Program at Ithaca College!
-FYRE provides a fun and engaging residential experience for the first year of college.
+FYRE is an educational community experience that provides fun and engaging opportunities during a student’s first year of college.
 As a first-year student in FYRE, you will have the opportunity to meet new people, attend enjoyable activities, connect with faculty, and learn about the Ithaca College community.

 The Mission of FYRE is to provide a year-long intentional living-learning environment where first-year students will make a successful transition to the Ithaca College community.

 At Ithaca College, we hope students achieve a set of learning outcomes through a combination of interactive learning experiences during the course of their first year.
 Specifically, the FYRE program strives to contribute to the following student learning outcomes:

 - Have meaningful interactions with peers, faculty, and staff in and outside of the classroom.